alvivar/bite/README.md

 ## Things that I would like to add

--   Auth (Soon, working on a Tokio/Warp proxy with security)
+-   Auth .
--   The BTree on disk, serialized correctly instead of json
+-   The BTree on disk, serialized correctly instead of json.
--   "Only on memory" should be optional
+-   "Only on memory" should be an option.
--   A small query language (so fun)
 -   Maybe some kind of lists?
--   Support ints, floats and bools, not just strings (?)
+-   A small query language?